micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 The first such tool is `xmake`, the xPack builder; it consumes `xmake.json` directly and generates `make` files.
 Future versions will also import/export Eclipse CDT configurations.

-To build the project, the standard method is to use `xpm build`, which, for the current project, invokes `xmake build`:
+To build the project, the standard method is to use `xpm build`, which, for the current project, invokes `xmake build`, which performs the following steps:

+* create the usual debug and release build configurations
+* generate the `make` files
+* finally invoke `make` to run the actual build.

 ```
 $ xpm build